 Candida overgrowth syndrome occurs when the balance between candida and the good bacteria in the body is being disturbed.
 Candida as an opportunistic organism (source), changes into a more aggressive fungal form that spreads and releases over 80 different toxins.
 These toxins can get anywhere in the body, suppress the immune system and cause a wide variety of health issues all over the body.
 Most candida overgrowth and yeast infections are caused by a strand of yeast called Candida Albicans. (source 1, source 2, source 3).

-Yeast Overgrowth and your well-being
+Yeast overgrowth symptoms and your well-being

 When you have candida yeast overgrowth, it means that there a problem in your body causing candida and yeast to grow out of control.
 As a result, your body has excess amounts of yeast and candida.